li-rongzhi/PDF-Extractor/README.md

 After installation, put the path to tesseract in OCR.py as indicated.
 3. Get an API key on [Openai's official website](https://platform.openai.com/account/api-keys) with your own account.
 Then paste the key in [apikey.txt](apikey.txt) file without any extra information.

+### Testcases:
+Please refer to [testcases](testcases) folder for testcases.
+Mixed types of data, including text, table, and images are contained in testcases.